On the enumeration of Tarski fixed points: Preliminaries

 The limit $f^*_{\triangledown}(x)$ of $x \in L$ must be a fixed point of $f$ and must have been reached after $h(L, \preceq)$ iterations, since each iteration must yield predecessors.
 Finally, any fixed point $y \preceq x$ precedes $f^*_{\triangledown}(x)$: Since $y \preceq x$, isotonicity implies $y = f_{\triangledown}(y) \preceq f_{\triangledown}(x)$, so $y \preceq f_{\triangledown}(x)$.
 Repeating this argument, we obtain $y \preceq f^{(t)}_{\triangledown}(x)$ for any $t \geq 1$, hence $y \preceq f^{(h(L, {\preceq}))}_{\triangledown}(x) = f^*_{\triangledown}(x)$. \end{proof}

-While limits under decreasing or increasing isotone maps can be found through such naive iteration, we note that this is not necessarily optimal.
+While limits under decreasing or increasing isotone maps can be found through iterative application of the map, we note that this is not necessarily optimal.
 For example, much more efficient algorithms are known for some models of role or behavioral equivalence; e.g., see \citep{pt-tpra-87} for regular or bisimulation equivalence, \citep{cc-pg-82,pt-tpra-87} for equitable partitions, \citep{hhk-csfig-95} for simulations and bisimulations, or \citep{bp-tdine-95} for ready simulations.

-\subparagraph*{Basic procedure.} For decreasing and increasing isotone maps, we can exploit the existence of limits under such maps to find Tarski fixed points.
-This procedure operates for a decreasing map $f_{\triangledown}: L \to L$ as follows: \begin{enumerate} \item The maximum fixed point $f^*_{\triangledown}(s)$ preceding a starting element $s \in L$ is marked as discovered. \item While there is still a fixed point that is marked as discovered but has not been output yet, we choose one such fixed point $x$ and output it.
-For each lower cover $y \lessdot x$ in the underlying lattice $(L, \preceq)$, we identify its limit $f^*_{\triangledown}(y)$ (i.e., the maximum fixed point preceding $y$), and mark it discovered if it has not been marked before. \end{enumerate} A symmetric version can be applied on increasing isotone maps.

-This approach can be used to enumerate fixed points on finite lattices in general.
-It forms the basis of Echenique's enumeration algorithm for Nash equilibria of supermodular games~\citep{e-faegs-07}, where it is applied to an increasing isotone map derived from the best-response function and fixed points are processed in breadth-first-search-like fashion.
-Note, however, that this procedure will discover all fixed points of a decreasing or increasing isotone map no matter the specific processing order of fixed points.